Cj-bc/blib/README.md

     $ git clone https://github.com/Cj-bc/blib.git
     $ cd blib
     $ make install
-    # if you want to define ROOT directory,
+    # if you want to define ROOT directory(where blib itself will be put. libraries will be installed to `ROOT/lib`),
     $ make root=<your/path> install
     ```